Skip to content

 Tight End University (TEU), an elite offseason training camp for NFL tight ends, has become a cornerstone for players aiming to hone their skills and gain a competitive edge.
 Offering athletes access to a premier team of recovery professionals, TEU is a sanctuary for athletes seeking excellence.
 For the third consecutive year, Dr. Jenny Nieters was honored to participate, providing support to the athletes.

-The Intersection of Tradition and Modern Sports Medicine
+The Intersection of Traditional and Modern Sports Medicine

 Dr. Jenny Nieters, a Doctor of Acupuncture and Chinese Medicine (DACM) is known for her innovative application of traditional acupuncture techniques tailored to the unique needs of athletes.